ufidon/ct/mod2/dec.md

   - i.e. (L1∩L2')+(L1'∩L2) = Φ
 - ∴ $\mathbf{r1 ≡ r2}$

+☯ The emptiness of a regular language is decidable
+---
+There is an effective procedure to decide whether:
+1. A given FA accepts any words.

 ☯ The equivalence of two regular language is decidable
 ---
 There is an effective procedure to decide whether:
-1. A given FA accepts any words.
-2. Two FAs are equivalent.
+1. Two FAs are equivalent.
-3. Two regular expressions are equivalent.
+2. Two regular expressions are equivalent.

 ☯ The finiteness of a regular language L defined by an RE